Nursing is a rewarding job, but the days can be long and exhausting.

 - Are without job security

-… a per diem nursing job offers no health or retirement benefits.
+… per diem nursing jobs rarely offer health or retirement benefits.

-You might have access to these benefits elsewhere — possibly through another job you have or your spouse’s job — but if per diem nursing is your only source of work, you should consider this disadvantage.
+You might have access to these benefits elsewhere — possibly through another job you have or your spouse’s job — but if per diem nursing is your only source of work, you could consider this a disadvantage of per diem vs. travel nursing.

 A travel nurse may have an easier time finding work than a per diem nurse because travel nurses often work with an agency, like Trusted Nurse Staffing.